-Within forty-five days after notice of the rejection of an initiative measure has been given by the City Clerk, a supplemental initiative petition addressed to the Board of Aldermen or the School Committee on forms prepared in accordance with Section 10-13 may be filed with the City Clerk.
-The supplemental initiative petition shall be signed by a number of additional voters which is at least equal to five per cent of the total number of voters registered to vote at the most recent preceding regular City election.
-The sufficiency of the number of signatures to a supplemental initiative petition shall be determined in accordance with Section 10-14.
-If the number of signatures to a supplemental initiative petition is sufficient, the Board of Aldermen shall provide for submission of the initiative measure to the voters in accordance with Section 10-15.
+Within 45 days after notice of the rejection of an initiative measure has been given by the city clerk, a supplemental initiative petition addressed to the city council or the school committee on forms prepared in accordance with section 10-13 may be filed with the city clerk.
+The supplemental initiative petition shall be signed by a number of additional voters which is at least equal to 5 per cent of the total number of voters registered to vote at the most recent preceding regular city election.
+The sufficiency of the number of signatures to a supplemental initiative petition shall be determined in accordance with section 10-14.
+If the number of signatures to a supplemental initiative petition is sufficient, the city council shall provide for submission of the initiative measure to the voters in accordance with section 10-15.